A Unified Approach to Quantum Key Leasing with a Classical Lessor: Introduction

 \end{itemize} Finally, all of our schemes remain secure even if a deletion verification key used by the deletion verification algorithm is leaked after the adversary submits a valid certificate of deletion.
 This security is called security against verification key revealing attack (VRA security), as proposed in \cite{kitagawa2025simple}.

-For a comparison with existing results on the aforementioned properties of SKL, we present tables~\ref{table:pkeskl},\ref{table:prfskl},\ref{table:dsskl}.
+For a comparison with existing results on the aforementioned properties of SKL, we present Tables~\ref{table:pkeskl},\ref{table:prfskl},\ref{table:dsskl}.

-\takashi{ Shouldn't we put a reference to the tables here?}\jiahui{added} \takashi{In the tables, I think "(work for any PKE)" etc. is misleading since we are also relying on additional assumptions.
-I think we can simply remove them since we have "Modular" column anyway.} \jiahui{sounds good}

-\paragraph{Non-interactive key generation} Notably, our classical-lessor SKL scheme has another advantage, a non-interactive quantum key generation algorithm.
+\paragraph{Non-interactive key generation} We further improve our classical-lessor SKL scheme to acquire a non-interactive quantum key generation algorithm (whereas the vanilla protocol requires a constant round interaction) through a clean technique.
 This is a non-trivial property for SKL with a fully classical lessor.
-While this property is easy to achieve for a quantum lessor SKL--simply letting the lessor prepare the quantum key and send it to the lessee, a classical lessor can only send classical information to the lessee and may need interactive messages from the lessee to prevent its malicious behavior during key generation.
-All previous works on classical-lessor SKL (\cite{chardouvelis2025quantum,AC:PWYZ24}) require interactions for key generation.
-Therefore, ours is the first to achieve this property.
+While this property is easy to achieve for a quantum lessor SKL--simply letting the lessor prepare the quantum key and send it to the lessee, a classical lessor can only send classical information to the lessee and may need interactive messages from the lessee to prevent its malicious behavior during key generation.\footnote{\cite{chardouvelis2025quantum,AC:PWYZ24} also have non-interactive key generation algorithms for their PKE-SKL with classical lessor, but their non-interaction relies on the LWE-structure of the scheme.
+Our approach of removing interaction is more black-box.
+See the technical overview for more discussions. } \shota{I think PRF and DS cannot be non-interactive.
+Shall we remove the following?}\jiahui{removed}

-\paragraph{Side results} Along the way of constructing our classical-lessor SKL framework, we construct a special dual-model Secure Function Evaluation (SFE) scheme and a watermarking scheme with parallel extraction.
+\paragraph{Side results} Along the way of constructing our classical-lessor SKL framework, we construct a special dual-mode Secure Function Evaluation (SFE) scheme and a watermarking scheme with parallel extraction.
 They satisfy many useful properties, which we believe can be of independent interest.